austinawesome/pingpong/README.md

 * _open simple http server in top level of cloned directory
 * _open with atom or similiar tool
 * _open web Browser of choice to local host 8000
+*_ change scripts to scripts-2 for a more interactive game.
 _{please feel free to read https://help.github.com/articles/cloning-a-repository/ for further cloning directions }_

 ## Known Bugs